Common Sense Media Review

 What's the Story?

 When last we saw SEX AND THE CITY's fashionable foursome, they were off to their respective happily-ever-afters.
 But, as narrator Carrie (Sarah Jessica Parker) would likely put it, what does it all mean to live happily ever after?
-Four years later, Carrie and her beloved Big (Chris Noth) -- now given a proper name, John James Preston -- are still going strong.
+Four years later, Carrie and her beloved Big (Chris Noth)—now given a proper name, John James Preston—are still going strong.
 But when they decide to get married, what begins as a simple affair quickly gets complicated, threatening to overwhelm everything (much like Carrie's fantastical Vivienne Westwood wedding dress).
-Meanwhile, Brooklyn-based Miranda (Cynthia Nixon) and Steve (David Eigenberg) are stuck in a rut that gets a much-needed -- if painful -- jolt, and Samantha (Kim Cattrall), still with golden boy Smith (Jason Lewis), bristles under the constraints of an established relationship.
-Only Charlotte (Kristin Davis) seems perfectly happy (she's even pregnant!), but that itself gives her reason to pause, if only because she worries when the proverbial other shoe will drop.
+Meanwhile, Brooklyn-based Miranda (Cynthia Nixon) and Steve (David Eigenberg) are stuck in a rut that gets a much-needed—if painful—jolt, and Samantha (Kim Cattrall), still with golden boy Smith (Jason Lewis), bristles under the constraints of an established relationship.
+Only Charlotte (Kristin Davis) seems perfectly happy, but that itself gives her reason to pause—if only because she worries when the proverbial other shoe will drop.

 Is It Any Good?

-This satisfying movie will make fans want to embrace SATC like a long-lost friend.
-When the series hit the scene years ago, it was groundbreaking, not only because it served up so much sex (the word is in the title, after all) -- and from a woman's point of view, at that -- but also because it fearlessly examined women's relationships with the men in their lives and, more importantly, with each other.
-Although the movie doesn't blaze any new trails (the dialogue, though offering handfuls of barbs, seems to have been written with a pencil less sharp than usual), fans will still likely walk away satisfied, since it serves up plenty of what made devotees watch in the first place: Friendship, romance, and drama in the big city.
+This indulgent movie will make existing fans want to embrace SATC like a long-lost friend, but it might be just a quirky time capsule to newcomers.
+When Sex and the City: The Movie's original TV show first hit the scene, it was groundbreaking.
+It served up so much sex (the word is in the title, after all), and from a woman's point of view, at that.
+But it also fearlessly examined women's relationships with the men in their lives and, more importantly, with one another.
+While the movie doesn't blaze any new trails, and cultural stereotypes about Mexicans and transracial adoptees feel decidedly of the time, fans will still likely walk away satisfied.
+The movie serves up plenty of what made devotees watch in the first place: friendship, romance, and drama in the big city.

 Talk to Your Kids About ...

-Families can talk about how the movie presents sex.
+Families can talk about how Sex and the City: The Movie presents sex.
 Is it all just for fun, or are there consequences?
 If so, what are those consequences?
+What does the movie imply about people who aren't having sex frequently?

 What's the glue that binds these characters together?
 What role do friends have in your life?
 Do they sometimes take the place of family?
 Why?